Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Related Work

-\paragraph{Robust conformal prediction under contamination.} The robustness of conformal prediction to data corruption has received growing attention. \citet{einbinder2024labelnoise} study label noise robustness, showing that conformal prediction is conservative when noise is dispersive and providing corrections for adversarial noise of bounded size. \citet{clarkson2024contamination} study split conformal prediction under a Huber contamination model, providing coverage bounds in terms of the contamination fraction and the Kolmogorov--Smirnov distance. \citet{gendler2022adversarial} address adversarial input perturbations via randomized smoothing.
+\textbf{Robust conformal prediction under contamination.} \citet{einbinder2024labelnoise} study label noise robustness, showing that conformal prediction is conservative when noise is dispersive and providing corrections for adversarial noise of bounded size. \citet{clarkson2024contamination} study split conformal prediction under a Huber contamination model, providing coverage bounds in terms of the contamination fraction and the Kolmogorov--Smirnov distance. \citet{gendler2022adversarial} address adversarial input perturbations via randomized smoothing.
 Our Theorem~\ref{thm:delta} is tailored to the \emph{selective} (Mondrian) setting where contamination arises from misclassification of calibration strata, which is the natural error mode when causal structure is learned.
 The key distinction is that we bound coverage loss as a function of the fraction of miscategorized calibration points, without assumptions on the contaminating distribution.

-\paragraph{Conformal prediction and causal inference.} Conformal methods have been applied to counterfactual and treatment effect inference. \citet{lei2021counterfactuals} develop conformal inference of counterfactuals and individual treatment effects in the potential outcomes framework, providing finite-sample coverage under unconfoundedness. \citet{alaa2023metalearners} extend this to conformal meta-learners for predictive inference of individualized treatment effects.
+\textbf{Conformal prediction and causal inference.} \citet{lei2021counterfactuals} develop conformal inference of counterfactuals and individual treatment effects in the potential outcomes framework, providing finite-sample coverage under unconfoundedness. \citet{alaa2023metalearners} extend this to conformal meta-learners for predictive inference of individualized treatment effects.
 By contrast, we use causal structure to identify approximately exchangeable calibration subsets across \emph{multiple simultaneous interventions}, enabling tighter predictive intervals for post-intervention outcomes rather than performing inference on a treatment effect.